 Metformin’s Anti-Aging Effects On Blood Sugar

 Sugar sometimes combines with proteins, rendering them nonfunctional.
-The process is called glycosylation and is one cause of aging.
+The process is called glycosylation and produces advanced glycation end-products (AGEs) which have been linked to ill health.
 Because metformin lowers blood sugar levels, it reduces glycosylation and slows down the destruction of proteins throughout the body.
 Metformin is truly an anti-aging wonder.

 In his essay Barzilai notes metformin’s anti-aging properties, writing: